 Sizes: XS to XL

-A little less snug-fitting than other compression shirts, this Under Armour top still has the classic features of graduated compression but without squeezing too tight β a good shout for those new to compression wear.
-Available in ash, taupe and grey colours, the top has mesh inserts around the collar and arms for air circulation and thumb holes to keep the sleeves in place.
+A little less snug-fitting than other compression shirts, this Under Armour top still has the classic features of graduated compression but without squeezing too tight – a good shout for those new to compression wear.
+Available in pink, black and gray colours, the top has a mock neck construction for added coverage and a back zip to help make getting it on and off easy.

 Under Armour has teamed up with textiles company Celliant to produce this top, using fabric which claims to "absorb and re-emit the visible and infrared electromagnetic light energy emitted by the body," making more oxygen available and increasing tissue oxygenation by 7%.
 The more relaxed fit of this top means it's a great base layer for running or cycling, or alternatively a useful warm-up top for lifting.